jochym/osob/README.md

 ## How to use

-The library may be used as standard python module and through several command line utilities: `submit_batch`, `pipeline` etc.
+The library may be used as standard python module and through several command line utilities: `submit_batch`, `pipeline` etc. Typical use in your own scripts

 ```python
 #local